 Docker on Windows on-premises

-You can configure automatic log upload for continuous reports in Cloud App Security using a Docker on Windows.
+You can configure automatic log upload for continuous reports in Defender for Cloud Apps using a Docker on Windows.

 - Windows 10 (fall creators update)